My Honest Review of The Andaz Mayakoba Riviera Maya by Hyatt

 In between, beautiful man-made mangrove channels snake through and around the property.

-The constructions are large concrete block structures with touches of wooden exteriors to provide both shade and a natural aesthetics that blends in with the environment.
+The constructions are large concrete block structures with touches of wooden exteriors to provide both shade and natural aesthetics that blend in with the environment.

 As a special Andaz Mayakoba touch, many of the buildings feature street art by the renowned Playa del Carmen artist Senkoe.

-The somber tones of gray and beige that characterize the building and the inside of the rooms provide the perfect touch to the combination that contrast with the natural light, beautiful wooden interiors, decorative tiles, and colorful artisan décor.
+The inside of the rooms contrasts beautifully with the natural light, beautiful wooden interiors, decorative tiles, and colorful artisan décor.

-The open layouts lead to small but comfortable balconies and terraces from where guests can take in the gorgeous tropical views of the gardens, mangroves channels or of the Caribbean Sea.
+The open layouts lead to small but comfortable balconies and terraces from where guests (depending on the room category they’ve chosen) can take in the gorgeous tropical views of the gardens, mangroves channels or of the Caribbean Sea.

 The decorative tiles are made locally, and each room includes an ancestral decoration such as a traditional mask, Mayan huipil (blouse) or a colorful handcrafted bird.